brendanml/algovis/README.md

 - **CSS**: Styling and layout.
 - **JavaScript (jQuery)**: Interactive functionality and algorithm implementations.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments

-- Inspired by common pathfinding visualization tools used in computer science education.
+- Inspired by pathfinding visualization found in Assignment 1 of CSC421 ran during Fall 2024.